EWU Academic Calendar–check for residency application deadlines.

 - students must be a member of one of the federally recognized Indian tribes whose traditional and customary tribal boundaries included portions of the state of Washington or whose tribe was granted reserved lands within the state of Washington.
 For a list of these tribes, click here.

-Other exceptions may exist for those who have moved outside of Washington on a temporary sojourn or for educational purposes, those who completed 75% of their junior and senior year in a Washington state high school but whose parents have moved out of Washington, those who live in Oregon border counties, and EWU employees.
+Other exceptions may exist for those who have moved outside of Washington on a temporary sojourn or for educational purposes, those who completed 75% of their junior and senior year in a Washington state high school but whose parents have moved out of Washington, and EWU employees.

 A student’s financial status is significant when determining residency.
 A financially independent student can establish residency based on the location and duration of his/her own domicile, while a financially dependent student’s residency status will be based on one or both of their parent’s/legal guardian’s domicile.
 The burden of proof regarding financial dependence/independence lies with the student.
 See WAC 250-18-035

 Students are financially dependent if they are:

 - claimed as dependents on their parent’s/legal guardian’s tax forms for the last year, or receive significant financial support* during the current or previous calendar year.

 Students are financially independent if they are:

 - not claimed as a dependent on their parent's/legal guardian's tax forms for the last year AND do not receive significant financial support* from family during the current and previous calendar year AND have income** to cover the majority of tuition and living expenses for the current and previous calendar year.

 **Financial aid, grants, scholarships, and loans authorized by the financial aid office in the student's name may be considered as personal income.
 A spouse's income may also be counted.